-The biggest problem with hypocrisy is that it hurts literally everyone.
 Hypocrisy hurts hypocrites because hypocrisy is a sin that makes the person sinning more comfortable with all forms of sin.
 Sooner or later all hypocrites buy into the lie that they really are as good as they think everyone thinks they are.
 Because of that, every hypocrite eventually gives up on things like confession, repentance and living a life of holiness (James 5:16, 1st John 1:9, Matthew 3:2, Acts 3:19, Romans 12:1).
 Instead, they simply settle for pretending.
-We will never be all we could be if we settle for a life of pretending to be better that we really are.
-This is because authenticity or being real about who we really are is the key that unlocks the door to change in our lives.
+No one will ever reach their full potential in Christ if they simply settle for a life of pretending to be better than they really are.
+This is because authenticity or being real about who we really are is the key that unlocks the door to spiritual transformation in our lives.

 Hypocrisy hurts our ability to lead others to Christ because one insincere Christian can easily convince all non-Christians that hypocrisy and pretense is standard operating procedure for every Christian.
-In the process of dismissing all Christians as hypocrites they end up dismissing Jesus and the results of dismissing Jesus are eternally tragic.
+In the process of dismissing all Christians as hypocrites they dismiss Jesus and the results of dismissing Jesus are tragic and eternal.

 Like the sin of pride, the nature of hypocrisy is such that it is easy to spot hypocrisy in others but nearly impossible to see it in ourselves.
-Unfortunately for us, Jesus doesn’t call His people to worry about the sins of others.
+Fortunately for us, Jesus doesn’t call His people to worry about the sins of others.
 He does call us to worry about our own sin.
 Hypocrisy is a sin Christians ought to spend a lot of time worrying about.
 Because hypocrisy is something the God who defines Himself as love hates (1st John 4:8 23:13-33, Matthew 24:51).
 Following are some signs you might have a problem with hypocrisy:

 You have two very different sets of friends-

 Having two very different sets of friends is not a problem per se.
 However, it is a problem if your behavior, attitude and speech is very different when you are with the different groups.
-If you spend a lot of time hoping that your divergent social circles never meet you almost definitely have a problem that needs immediate attention.
+If you spend a lot of time hoping that your divergent social circles never meet up you almost definitely have a problem that needs immediate attention.